Shopping Local in Lisbon: Best Portuguese Stores to Discover

 How to support local businesses in Lisbon

 Lisbon is an increasingly international city, attracting not just tourists and expats but also big brands and corporate chains en masse.
-This isn’t necessarily a bad thing, but if you’re trying to shop local, sometimes it’s hard to tell local businesses apart from their global counterparts.
+This isn’t necessarily a bad thing.
+However, if you’re trying to shop local, sometimes it’s hard to tell local businesses apart from their global counterparts.

 Another telltale sign of a traditional business is the Lojas Com História designation, assigned to Lisbon’s most historic and traditional shops.
-Many newer local brands can be found at street markets and cultural centers like LX Factory and EmbaiXada.
+Many newer local brands are for sale at street markets and cultural centers like LX Factory and EmbaiXada.

 The Time Out Market also has a lot of great options for shopping locally in Lisbon.
 Photo credit: Nan Palmero

 If you’re ever in doubt if a certain store or product is Portuguese, our top tip is simply to ask.
-Lisboetas are often the most adamant proponents of shopping local, so the question “Is this locally made?” will likely be met with appreciation—and maybe even some additional recs.
+Lisboetas are often the most adamant proponents of shopping local.
+Therefore the question “Is this locally made?” will be met with appreciation, and maybe even some additional recs.

 And after a long day of shopping local in Lisbon, why not sign up for a food tour to try Lisbon’s best bites?
 An evening food and wine tour in Bairro Alto is a great way to wind down the day.
 Or perhaps a little evening out in Mouraria and Alfama finished off with the sweet sounds of Fado is more your style?
 Either way, you really can’t go wrong.